 Angelfish don’t breathe in the same way as humans, but oxygen allows them to live.
 Therefore, oxygen is just as essential for their survival.

-An angelfish’s heart has two chambers.
+The angelfish heart has two chambers.
 The heart pumps blood to the gills, picking up oxygen and releasing carbon dioxide.
 The blood flows to the organs and tissues before returning to the heart.
 Therefore, oxygen keeps the respiratory process moving along safely.

 Plants inside the tank also need oxygen to stay alive.
 If they don’t get enough o2, they decompose, raising ammonia and nitrites to harmful levels.